cannatag/ldap3/README.txt

 Entry objects contain the result of the search.
 You can access entry attributes either as a dictionary or as properties using the AttrDef key you specified in the ObjectDef. entry['CommonName'] is the same of entry.CommonName.

-Each Entry has a getEntryDN() method that contains the distinguished name of the LDAP entry, and a getEntryReader() method that contains a reference to the Reader used to read the entry.
+Each Entry has a get_entry_dn() method that contains the distinguished name of the LDAP entry, and a get_entry_reader() method that contains a reference to the Reader used to read the entry.

 Attributes are stored in an internal dictionary with case insensitive access by the key defined in the AttrDef.
-You can even access the raw attribute with the getRawAttribute(attributeName) to get an attribute raw value, or getRawAttributes() to get the whole raw attributes dictionary.
+You can even access the raw attribute with the get_raw_attribute(attributeName) to get an attribute raw value, or get_raw_attributes() to get the whole raw attributes dictionary.

 Entry is a read only object, you cannot modify or add any property to it.
 It's an iterable object that returns an attribute object at each iteration.
 Note that you get back the whole attribute object, not only the key as in a standard dictionary::